 Key Facts

-• Number of People Affected: The bill could affect millions of people who benefit from UN programs funded by the U.S.
+- Number of People Affected: The bill could affect millions globally who rely on UN programs funded by U.S. contributions.

 Arguments in Support